qutip/qutip/doc/guide/dynamics/dynamics-master.rst

 - **Markov approximation** The time-scale of decay for the environment :math:`\tau_{\rm env}` is much shorter than the smallest time-scale of the system dynamics :math:`\tau_{\rm sys} \gg \tau_{\rm env}`.
 This approximation is often deemed a "short-memory environment" as it requires that environmental correlation functions decay on a time-scale fast compared to those of the system.

 - **Secular approximation** Stipulates that elements in the master equation corresponding to transition frequencies satisfy :math:`|\omega_{ab}-\omega_{cd}| \ll 1/\tau_{\rm sys}`, i.e., all fast rotating terms in the interaction picture can be neglected.
 It also ignores terms that lead to a small renormalization of the system energy levels.
-This approximation is not strictly necessary for all master-equation formalisms (e.g., the Block-Redfield master equation), but it is required for arriving at the Lindblad form :eq:`master_equation` which is used in :func:`qutip.mesolve`.
+This approximation is not strictly necessary for all master-equation formalisms (e.g., the Block-Redfield master equation), but it is required for arriving at the Lindblad form :eq:`lindblad_master_equation` which is used in :func:`qutip.mesolve`.

-For systems with environments satisfying the conditions outlined above, the Lindblad master equation :eq:`master_equation` governs the time-evolution of the system density matrix, giving an ensemble average of the system dynamics.
+For systems with environments satisfying the conditions outlined above, the Lindblad master equation :eq:`lindblad_master_equation` governs the time-evolution of the system density matrix, giving an ensemble average of the system dynamics.
 In order to ensure that these approximations are not violated, it is important that the decay rates :math:`\gamma_n` be smaller than the minimum energy splitting in the system Hamiltonian.
 Situations that demand special attention therefore include, for example, systems strongly coupled to their environment, and systems with degenerate or nearly degenerate energy levels.

 For non-unitary evolution of a quantum systems, i.e., evolution that includes